OedoSoldier/sd-webui-image-sequence-toolkit/README.md

   - **Zoom in masked area**: crop and resize the masked area to square images; this will give better results when the masked area is relatively small compared to the original images.
   - **Alpha threshold**: alpha value for determine background and foreground.
   - **Rotate images (clockwise)**: as it says, this can improve AI's performance when the original images are upside down.
-  - **Process given file(s) under the input folder, seperate by comma**: process certain image(s) from the text box right to it; if this option is not checked, all the images under the folder will be processed.
+  - **Process given file(s) under the input folder, separate by comma**: process certain image(s) from the text box right to it; if this option is not checked, all the images under the folder will be processed.
   - **Files to process**: filenames of images you want to process.
 I recommend naming your images with a digit suffixes, e.g. `000233.png, 000234.png, 000235.png, ...` or `image_233.jpg, image_234.jpg, image_235.jpg, ...`.
 In this way, you can use `233,234,235` or simply `233-235` to assign these files.
 Otherwise, you need to give the full filenames like `image_a.webp,image_b.webp,image_c.webp`.
   - **Use deepbooru prompt**: use DeepDanbooru to predict image tags; if you have input some prompts in the prompt area, it will append to the end of the prompts.
   - **Using contextual information**: only if tags are present in both current and next frames' prediction results, this can improve accuracy (maybe).